suvera/winter-boot/docs/async_scheduling.md

 - **poolSize** Total number of backend workers needed

-- **argsSize** Maximum allowed size of total arguments that are passed to a Async method (in bytes)

-- **queueCapacity** how many concurrent async/schedule requests can be queued.
+- **queueCapacity** how many concurrent schedule requests can be queued.

 ## Example